isaacd9/simple-php-app/README.md

 ## DO NOT USE THIS IN PRODUCTION

+### Instructions
-`docker build -t my-php-app .`
+- `docker build -t my-php-app .`
-`docker run -p 8000:80 my-php-app`
+- `docker run -p 8000:80 my-php-app`
-Navigate to `http://localhost:8000` in your browser
+- Navigate to `http://localhost:8000` in your browser
+- Edit index.php